aselshall/rm/hw/class-presentation1.md

   - Negative credit (-30 points) for asking questions without fully watching the presentation or non-serious responses
 - Peer Evaluation (30 points)
   - Upload the peer evaluation form on the discussion post on Canvas
-  - No credit for superficial responses (e.g., giving full marks without justification)
+  - Non-serious responses (e.g., giving full marks to all questions without justification) will receive no credit (and may result in negative credit if disruptive to the learning of other students).
-  - Negative credit (-30 points) for filling out peer evaluation form without fully watching the presentation or non-serious responses
 - Presentation Evaluation (100 points)
   - See below for details
 - Late Submissions – Follow the [late submission policy](https://aselshall.github.io/gwh/#late-homework-policy).